Florida Music Trip Q&A

 Absolutely.
 However, we ask that you turn it on silent and do not text one another during performances and the recording sessions.
 Common sense and courtesy should prevail, so if you suspect that you shouldn’t be using your cell phone, then don’t use it.

 New advice from a Parent: Since you will be required to keep your Disney Park Hopper and Dinning Card, there are credit card holders that are inexpensive for you to purchase that can be attached to your cell phones.
 If you are interested, go to: Amazon - card holder for back of phone

 9. How do we get to the airport?
 Are we assigned seats at all times?

 We have chartered motor coach buses to get us to and from the airport.
 We have chartered a flight on Allegiant Airlines to and from Florida.
-You will be assigned to a bus along with your chaperone to and from the airport.
-Attendance is taken throughout the tour, hence the reason why chaperones and their assigned student must stay on the same bus.

 When we are at Disney, we have two motor coach buses that will escort the band and choir to and from the parks for workshops and performances only.
 We will also use the Disney transportation system.
 It is safe and easy to use…and its free.
 We will review all transportation issues with the students prior to the trip.